Benjamin Brahmer

-Benjamin Brahmer is an American college football tight end for the Iowa State Cyclones of the Big 12 Conference.
+Benjamin Brahmer (born November 19, 2004) is an American college football tight end for the Penn State Nittany Lions of the Big 10 Conference.

-Early years
+Early life

 Brahmer grew up in Pierce, Nebraska and attended Pierce High School.
 He was rated a three-star recruit and initially committed to play college football at Nebraska during his sophomore year of high school.
 Brahmer later flipped his commitment to Iowa State during his senior year.

 College career

 Brahmer entered his freshman season with the Iowa State Cyclones as a starter at tight end.
 He finished the season with 28 receptions for 352 yards and two touchdowns.
 Brahmer was an honorable mention Big 12 Conference selection and was named a freshman All-American by The Athletic at the end of the season.
+He transferred to Penn State on January 3, 2026.